 Jim Bridger Power Plant has 41 groundwater monitoring wells, 41 of which have been polluted above federal advisory levels based on samples collected between October 22, 2015 and October 10, 2017.
 Groundwater at this site contains unsafe levels of sulfate, lithium, cobalt, radium, selenium, molybdenum, thallium, arsenic, beryllium, cadmium, boron, fluoride, lead, chromium and antimony.Site description

 Pacificorp’s Jim Bridger Power Plant is located in Point of Rocks, Wyoming.
 The plant began operation in 1974 and generates 2,110 MW of electricity from four coal-fired units.
 After coming to agreement with EPA, Units 1 and 2 will be converted to natural gas in the next two years, while Unit 3 is scheduled for retirement in 2027 and Unit 4 is scheduled to be retired in 2037.
 This plant has three coal ash disposal units regulated by the coal ash rule: the Ash Landfill (200 acres), FGD Pond 1 (93 acres), and FGD Pond 2 (260 acres).
-All of these disposal units are unlined, with FGD Pond 1 inactive since 2004 as it has met its storage capacity of 1,340 acre-feet, but while in operation accepted spent flue-gas desulfurization (FGD) fluids from the scrubber.
+All of these disposal units are unlined.
+FGD Pond 1 has been inactive since 2004 as it has met its storage capacity of 1,340 acre-feet, but while in operation accepted spent flue-gas desulfurization (FGD) fluids from the scrubber.
 The FGD Pond 2 was rated as a significant hazard potential on September 16, 2016, as well as earlier in 2009 and receives spent FGD fluids from the scrubber.
 Bottom fly ash and bottom ash are disposed of in the Ash Landfill.
 You can find the industry-reported data here.